me-when102/helloGMP/INSTALL.md

 ### ❓ Confirmation
 To check if you have followed the steps correctly, add a Server Script, parent it under `ServerScriptService` and then paste this code into the script.
+If the script successfully prints the result correctly then you successfully built the core foundation of **helloGMP**!
 ```lua
 local hello_mpz = require(game.ReplicatedStorage.helloGMP.hello_mpz)